Skip to content

 ServicesType (ClusterIP, LoadBalancer, NodePort), endpoints

-Node groups where the aggregate workload requests use a small fraction of available capacity.
+Large managed-node clusters (typically >18 nodes) where the aggregate workload requests use a small fraction of available capacity.
+CLARITY estimates the reclaimable capacity as a percentage of the current compute spend.
 Consider:

 • Switching to smaller instance types